whyayen/log2curl/README.md

 ```

 ### Generate config
 Set patterns each time is annoying.
-We generate a config file, and save our settings to config.
+We can generate a config file, and save our settings to config.

 ```bash
 $ log2curl generate --config